Carl Linnaeus: Collections

 In 1784 the young medical student James Edward Smith purchased the entire specimen collection, library, manuscripts, and correspondence of Carl Linnaeus from his widow and daughter and transferred the collections to London.
 Not all material in Linné's private collection was transported to England.
 Thirty-three fish specimens preserved in alcohol were not sent and were later lost.

 In London Smith tended to neglect the zoological parts of the collection; he added some specimens and also gave some specimens away.
 Over the following centuries the Linnean collection in London suffered enormously at the hands of scientists who studied the collection, and in the process disturbed the original arrangement and labels, added specimens that did not belong to the original series and withdrew precious original type material.

-Much material which had been intensively studied by Linné in his scientific career belonged to the collection of Queen Lovisa Ulrika (1720–1782) (in the Linnean publications referred to as "Museum Ludovicae Ulricae" or "M. L. U.").
-This collection was donated by her grandson King Gustav IV Adolf (1778–1837) to the museum in Uppsala in 1804.
-Another important collection in this respect was that of her husband King Adolf Fredrik (1710–1771) (in the Linnean sources known as "Museum Adolphi Friderici" or "Mus.
+Much material that Linné studied belonged to the collection of Queen Lovisa Ulrika (1720–1782); the Linnean publications call this "Museum Ludovicae Ulricae" or "M. L. U.").
+The collection was donated by her grandson King Gustav IV Adolf (1778–1837) to the museum in Uppsala in 1804.
+Her husband King Adolf Fredrik's (1710–1771) collection is known in the Linnean sources as "Museum Adolphi Friderici" or "Mus.
 Ad.
-Fr."), the wet parts (alcohol collection) of which were later donated to the Royal Swedish Academy of Sciences, and is today housed in the Swedish Museum of Natural History at Stockholm.
+Fr.".
+The wet parts (the alcohol collection) were later donated to the Royal Swedish Academy of Sciences, and are housed in the Swedish Museum of Natural History at Stockholm.
 The dry material was transferred to Uppsala.